Graduate Student Checklist

 Set up your BearPass ID & Password.

 Upon acceptance to the University, you will receive your student id (BearPass) number.
-Use this number and access My Missouri State to set up your accounts for Blackboard, email, and your personal My Missouri State portal.
+Use this number and access My Missouri State portal to set up your Blackboard and email accounts.
 If you are a local online student and wish to have a BearPass card, please call or visit the BearPass Card Office.

 Register for classes through My Missouri State.